-In AnQiCMS template development, to ensure the correct display of content and the security of the website, we often use some built-in filters to process special characters.
-Among them,escapeandescapejsThe filter is a very important tool, serving different scenarios and having different types of special characters to be escaped.
+In AnQiCMS template development, to ensure the correct display of content and website security, we often use some built-in filters to handle special characters.
+Among them,escapeandescapejsFilters are two very important tools, each serving different scenarios, and they also have different types of special characters to escape.

-escapeThe filter is mainly used to escape special characters that may be incorrectly parsed as HTML code by the browser, thus preventing security vulnerabilities such as cross-site scripting (XSS) and ensuring that the content is displayed as plain text as expected.
+escapeThe filter is mainly used to escape special characters that may be incorrectly parsed by the browser as HTML code, thus preventing security vulnerabilities such as cross-site scripting attacks (XSS) and ensuring that the content is displayed as plain text as expected.

-In the AnQiCMS template,escapeThe filter will mainly target the following five core HTML special characters for escaping:
+In AnQiCMS templates,escapeThe filter will mainly target the following five core HTML special characters for escaping:

-<(less than sign)will be escaped as<.
-If it is not escaped, the browser may interpret it as the start of an HTML tag.>(Greater than sign)will be escaped as>.
-Similarly, it may also be interpreted as the end of an HTML tag.&(and sign)will be escaped as&。Because the ampersand is the start of an HTML entity reference, not escaping it may cause the content after it to be incorrectly parsed as an HTML entity."(double quotes)will be escaped as"In HTML attribute values, if double quotes are used without escaping, they may end the attribute value prematurely, posing a security risk.'(single quote)will be escaped as'In HTML attribute values (or in JavaScript strings), if single quotes are used without escaping, the string may end prematurely, causing issues.
+<(Less than sign): will be escaped as<If it is not escaped, the browser may interpret it as the start of an HTML tag.>(Greater than sign): will be escaped as>Similarly, it may also be interpreted as the end of an HTML tag.&(ampersand): will be escaped as&Because the ampersand is the starting symbol of the HTML entity reference, not escaping it may cause the content after it to be incorrectly parsed as an HTML entity."(double quotes): will be escaped as".
+When using double quotes in HTML attribute values, if they are not escaped, the attribute value may end prematurely, posing a security risk.'(single quote): will be escaped as'In HTML attribute values when using single quotes (or in JavaScript strings), if not escaped, the string may end prematurely, causing an issue.

-It is worth noting that AnQiCMS's template engine is enabled by default for automatic escaping.
-This means that in most cases, you do not even need to explicitly useescapeFilter, the special characters included in the template output content will also be automatically escaped.
-This is an important security feature aimed at protecting websites from XSS attacks by default.
+It is noteworthy that AnQiCMS's template engine is default enabled for automatic escaping.
+This means that usually, you even if you do not explicitly useescapeThe filter automatically escapes the special characters contained in the template output.
+This is an important security feature intended to protect websites from XSS attacks by default.

 {# 默认情况下,AnQiCMS会自动转义,所以下面的输出是安全的 #}